-5.5.1 USG Organizations Responsibilities
+5.5.1 Risk Assessment and Analysis Requirements

-USG organizations must ensure the integrity of computerized information resources by protecting them from unauthorized access, modification, destruction, or disclosure and to ensure the physical security of these resources.
-USG organizations shall also ensure that users, contractors, and third parties having access to state or USG computerized information resources are informed of and abide by this standard and the USG organizations' cybersecurity plan and are informed of applicable local, state, and federal policies, laws, regulations and/or codes related to computerized information resources.
-USG organizations employing information technology must establish a risk management process to identify, assess and respond to the risks associated with its information assets.
-The unauthorized modification, deletion or disclosure of information included in USG organizations files and databases can compromise the integrity of state and USG programs, violate individual right to privacy and constitute a criminal act.
+USG organizations must ensure the integrity of computerized information resources by protecting them from unauthorized access, modification, destruction, or disclosure and to confirm the physical security of these resources.
+USG organizations shall also ensure that users, contractors, and third parties having access to state or USG computerized information resources are informed of and abide by this standard and the USG organizations' cybersecurity plan and are informed of applicable local, state, and federal policies, laws, regulations, and/or codes related to computerized information resources.
+USG organizations must establish a risk management process to identify, assess, and respond to the risks associated with its information assets.